General-Meow/DesignPatterns/README.md

 - What is it?

    - Provides a way to iterate over a single aggregate (collection) without exposing underlying representation (type)
+   - These are known as external iterators.
+Internal ones are ones that the collections use to iternate internally

 - How, when and why?

    - Using an iterator composes the underlying type keeping count of where it is in the collection.
 By providing methods like hasNext and next it will be able to walk through the collection
-   - Have the class that contains the collection generate the iterator and provide it to the client
+   - Have the class that contains the collection generate the iterator and provide it to the client.
+Done typically via a createIterator method
    - You use this when you have to use the same code to iterate over 2 collection types that cannot or wont change
    - The JDK provides an iterator interface as well as a ListIterator that allows you to go forward and back
    - The JDK iterator can also remove elements which will need to shift all elements once used